HL7/livd/input/pagecontent/general-definitions.md

 ### IVD Test Results

-The IVD Test Result components are aligned with values reported in OBX-3 Observation Identifier as applicable and expressed using the LIVD Observation Definition profile.
+The IVD Test Result components are aligned with obvservation definition attributes and expressed using the LIVD Observation Definition profile.

 <ul>
      <li> <b><i>Vendor Analyte Code</i></b> is one of two possible values: